shakib-sadat/Breast-Cancer-Prediction-with-Classification-Models/README.md

 To Build a breast cancer classifier on the dataset that can be accurately classify as Benign and Malignant.

 Attributes:
-Sample code number: id number
+Sample code number: id number,
-Clump Thickness: 1 - 10
+Clump Thickness: 1 - 10,
-Uniformity of Cell Size: 1 - 10
+Uniformity of Cell Size: 1 - 10,
-Uniformity of Cell Shape: 1 - 10
+Uniformity of Cell Shape: 1 - 10,
-Marginal Adhesion: 1 - 10
+Marginal Adhesion: 1 - 10,
-Single Epithelial Cell Size: 1 - 10
+Single Epithelial Cell Size: 1 - 10,
-Bare Nuclei: 1 - 10
+Bare Nuclei: 1 - 10,
-Bland Chromatin: 1 - 10
+Bland Chromatin: 1 - 10,
-Normal Nucleoli: 1 - 10
+Normal Nucleoli: 1 - 10,
-Mitoses: 1 - 10
+Mitoses: 1 - 10,
 Class: (2 for benign, 4 for malignant)